PHOTOS Interface in C++; Technical and Physics Documentation: Appendix: User Configuration

 \subsection{Suppress Bremsstrahlung}

 In general, {\tt PHOTOS} will attempt to generate bremsstrahlung for every branching point in the event record.
 This is of course not always appropriate.
-Already inside the {\tt FORTRAN} part of the new {\tt PHOTOS}, bremsstrahlung is prevented for vertices involving gluons or quarks (with the exception of top quarks).
+Already inside the internal {\tt C} part of {\tt PHOTOS}, bremsstrahlung is normally prevented for vertices involving gluons or quarks (with the exception of top quarks).

 This alone is insufficient.
 By default we suppress bremsstrahlung generation for vertices like $l^\pm \to l^\pm \gamma$ because a ``self-decay'' is unphysical.
 We cannot request that all incoming and/or outgoing lines are on mass shell, because it is not the case in cascade decays featuring intermediate states of sizeable width.
 If a parton shower features a vertex with $l^\pm \to l^\pm \gamma$ with the virtuality of the incoming $l^\pm$ matching the invariant mass of the outgoing pair then the action of {\tt PHOTOS} at this vertex will introduce an error.
 This is prevented by forbidding bremsstrahlung generation at vertices where one of the decay products has a flavor which matches the flavor of an incoming particle.